Guitar Techniques – 46 Essential Scale Patterns

 Diatonic 3rds Pattern 3

-The third variation of this pattern will feature a combination of one ascending and one descending 3rd interval up and down the scale.
+The third variation will feature a combination of one ascending and one descending 3rd interval up and down the scale.

 For those players focussing on improvising in your studies, this pattern is a great addition to your soloing vocabulary.

 It has a modern sound to it, in as modern as a major scale can be, and when mixed with various rhythms brings a new light to your major-scale soloing lines.

 Click to hear guitar techniques scale patterns 29

 To finish your study of 3rds, here is the reverse combination pattern to apply to your guitar techniques practice routine.

 With all four 3rds patterns under your belt, play them back to back as you challenge yourself further.

 As well, for an even bigger challenge, you can play each variation with a different rhythm as you expand your rhythmic and technical chops in the practice room.

 Click to hear guitar techniques scale patterns 30